• English

 In which languages can I submit a proposal?

-A proposal can be submitted in English and/or French.
+An application form can be submitted in English and/or French.

 How much time can I expect to pass between the submission of the project and the labelling?

-As for the calendar, all depends on the maturity of the proposal and the quality of the documentation provided.
+As for the calendar, all depends on the maturity of the application and the quality of the documentation provided.
 The Secretariat aims to provide an initial response to proposals within the first month of receipt and carry out a more in-depth assessment in the following two months.

 Following a positive first evaluation, the internal assessment and complete appraisal of a project prior to its submission to the 43 Member States for labelling can take anywhere from one to three months depending on the calendar of scheduled Senior Officials’ Meetings.
 Therefore, an average of four to five months in total is to be foreseen between the submission and the potential labelling.